sgalizia/sa-2018-landing-page/P02-HTML-Basics/content.md

 Next, you'll notice the opening and closing tags of the `html` element.
 This is the top-level HTML element that will contain all of your other HTML tags.

 Next, within the `html` element, is the `head` element.
 The `head` element provides general information (referred to as metadata) about your web page to the browser.
-This includes links to your `.css` stylesheets and `.js` scripts (more on this later.)
+This includes links to your `.css` stylesheets and `.js` scripts (more on this later).

 Inside your `head` element, you'll notice a `title` element that's currently empty.
 This is the title of your HTML document.
 You'll notice to this point, the browser's title that's displayed on browser's tab is the name of your file.

 ![Tab File Title](assets/tab_file_title.png)